 The Taxpayer Advocate Service is there when all else fails

-Nobody wants to have a problem with the IRS.
+Nobody wants to have a problem with the Internal Revenue Service (IRS).
 It feels a little like a mouse trying to defend itself against a lion, and getting a real, live agent on the phone to discuss your problem can be a long and sometimes fruitless process.
 Even if you hire someone to prepare your taxes, you can still run into trouble.

-So the IRS set up a dedicated organization to help taxpayers who have significant problems they’ve been unable to resolve through direct contact with the IRS.
+To address the issue, the IRS set up a dedicated organization that helps taxpayers with significant problems they’ve been unable to resolve through direct contact with the IRS.
 The Taxpayer Advocate Service (TAS) is an independent part of the IRS.
 It was formed to help individuals and businesses alike when they’ve been getting nowhere through normal routes of contact.

 Assistance is restricted to those who have been trying but have been unable to resolve things directly with the IRS, and are experiencing “economic harm” or “significant cost” as a result.
-The IRS has indicated that “economic harm” can include that the cost of professional representation is simply beyond your means.
+The IRS has indicated that “economic harm” can include situations in which the cost of professional representation is simply beyond your means.

 If you’re accepted, TAS assigns an advocate to address your problem, free of charge.
-The advocate reviews information and researches the situation, then deals with the IRS on your behalf.
+The advocate reviews information, researches the situation, and deals with the IRS on your behalf.
 This can involve arguing or mediating your case for you and submitting any paperwork or forms that are required by the IRS to resolve the problem.

 Who Qualifies for Taxpayer Advocate Service Assistance?

-What’s the difference between the Low Income Taxpayer Clinic (LITC) and TAS?
-LITC provides assistance specifically to low-income taxpayers earning no more than 250% of the Federal Poverty Guidelines, while TAS imposes no such restrictions.
-The amount in dispute with the IRS typically cannot be more than $50,000 to qualify for LITC assistance, and there might be a small fee for LITC assistance, depending on your income.
+The criteria for receiving help from TAS are different from the requirements for receiving help from the Low Income Taxpayer Clinic (LITC).
+LITC assists low-income taxpayers earning no more than 250% of the Federal Poverty Guidelines, while TAS imposes no such restrictions.
+While representation may be totally free, there might be a small fee for LITC assistance, depending on your income.